 In asset management, material legal transactions with related parties shall be presented to the Board of Trustees annually.
 The Audit and Risk Committee and the Board of Trustees shall be informed about market conformity annually in the form of a summary.
 The Investment Committee carries out this assessment for investment-related topics.
 External specialists with appropriate expertise may be commissioned.
-There must be complete transparency within the award process for legal transactions with related parties shall be governed in a written contract.
+There must be complete transparency within the award process for legal transactions with related parties.
+All legal transactions with related parties shall be governed in a written contract.